jac307/MediaArtTutorials/MEDIAART3I03/P2-InClassWork-IV.md

 - contribute ideas and planning materials
 - complete and upload the required planning document on time

-This session is foundational.
+This session is **foundational**.
 Lack of preparation here will affect **Class Work V, rehearsals, and the final performance**, and may signal a **break in maintenance**.

 ---

 <h2 style="color: darkred;">After Class Work IV (Important)</h2>

-Before **Class Work V**, you are expected to:
+Before **Class Work V — Technical Meetings**, each student must:
+- review their assigned role
+- bring notes, sketches, question, or ideas specific to:
+  - sound
+  - visuals
+  - lighting
+  - performance
+- be ready to discuss **concrete technical needs** with technicians

+Additionally, begin to:
-- refine your role-specific ideas
+- defin your role-specific ideas
-- gather or source materials you will need
+- gather source materials you will need
 - review the live sound and live visual restrictions
-- come prepared to speak clearly with technicians

 Class Work V will focus on **technical feasibility**, not conceptual brainstorming.
+Be open to work with the possibilities and restrictions of the space and available equipment.

 ---